 Local first graders attend annual Spring Fling

-Five hundred first graders gathered on the baseball field to enjoy carnival style games including a bouncy house, face painting, ring toss and cookie decorating at Spring Fling Friday, March 15.
+Five hundred first graders gathered on the baseball field to enjoy carnival style games including a bouncy house, face painting, a ring toss and cookie decorating at Spring Fling Friday, March 15.

-It’s really fun to be able to play with all the kids and help them decorate cookies, and just have a great time before spring break,” sophomore Anchor board member Lily Fitzgerald said.
+“It’s really fun to be able to play with all the kids and help them decorate cookies, and just have a great time before spring break,” sophomore Anchor board member Lily Fitzgerald said.
 “I hope that the first graders attending will be interested joining a service club in the future.”

-Over 20 clubs attended Spring Fling such as the National Art Honor Society, National Science Honor Society, Ecology Club, Future Business Leaders of America and Rowing Club
+Over 20 clubs attended Spring Fling such as the National Art Honor Society, National Science Honor Society, Ecology Club, Future Business Leaders of America and Rowing Club.

 “This event is community outreach,” assistant principle Erin Mellnick said.
 “We are trying to get our feeder schools and our first graders excited to come to high school and just to reach out to our community and have some fun before spring break.”